On July 23rd, join Hazelfern, big table farm, Hundred Suns, and Corollary Wines for a night of finger lickin’ good vibes and ice cold Chardonnay.

 Brett Uniss is the culinary director at the ground, where he combines his love of the Pacific Northwest with expertise garnered in some of America’s finest restaurants

-Learn more about Humble Spirit on Instagram or on their website.
+Learn more about Grounded Table on Instagram or on their website.

 WILLAMETTE VALLEY